mittwald/api-client-js/packages/models/README.md

 ### Use the base classes

-Models should extend the correct base class.
+Models should extend (or inherit) the correct base class.
 You can find the base classes in `src/base`.
 The following classes are available.

-#### `BaseModel`
+#### `DataModel`

-The BaseModel is the foundation of all model classes and serves as a common extension point for all models.
-The base model contains a generic `data` property and an `id` property, as it is supposed, that every model is identified by its ID.
+The DataModel is the foundation of all model classes that contain a set of immutable generic data.

+#### `ProxyModel`

+A ProxyModel represents a certain model just by its ID.
+As the most basic model operations often just need the ID and some input data (deleting, renaming, ...), Proxy Models can avoid unnecessary API round trips.

 ### Stick to the ubiquitous language